 Unpack entrepreneurs, Aaron Liskov and Andrew Zahornacky did not have a clear vision for Unpack and as Mark Cuban and Lori Greiner pointed out during their pitch, the duo did not know what business they were in.

-Unpack sends a suitcase full of clothes and toiletries to your travel destination so you don’t need to worry about wardrobe, packing, and lost luggage.
+You don’t need to worry about packing, wardrobe, and lost luggage, because a suitcase full of toiletries and clothes is sent from Unpack to your travel destination.
 Unfortunately for Unpack, they ran out of money and were unable to keep the business going.

-When you’re ready to head home, you leave your suitcase behind and the hotel sends it back to Unpack for you, where all the clothes are cleaned and prepared for their next rental.
+The hotel sends your suitcase back to Unpack for you, when you’re ready to leave, where all the clothes are cleaned and prepared for their next rental.

 Status: OUT OF BUSINESS